bvibber/ogv.js/readme.md

 A/V synchronization is performed on files with both audio and video, and seems to actually work.
 Yay!

-## Emscripten issues

-Something in the combination of the relooper and the code generation in the current release versions of emscripten causes a hang on arm64 iOS devices such as the iPhone 5s somewhere in Vorbis audio decoding.
-Disabling the relooper gets it working but slashes performance horribly.

-Building with the new [LLVM backend 'fastcomp'](https://github.com/kripken/emscripten/wiki/LLVM-Backend) seems to avoid hitting the iOS JIT bug while retaining full relooper performance.

 ## Crossbridge issues